influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 test data and don’t store production data on the platform.
 This has the following benefits:

-- If you make a mistake with your schema and you want to start over, it is easier to delete your test data and start from scratch.
-If you are using production data that you rely on and only have one copy, schema mistakes are harder to recover from.
+- Using test data is less risky.
+If you make a mistake with your schema, you can delete your data and start over.
+If you use production data that you rely on and only have one copy, schema mistakes are harder to recover from.
-- After you have completed your evaluation or prototype, you won’t have any data that needs to be migrated to InfluxDB Cloud Dedicated.
+- You won't need to migrate data.
+After you have completed your evaluation, you can delete your test data and start using Cloud Dedicated.

-There is nothing preventing you from using live or real production data in this circumstance.
-You can move data from InfluxDB Cloud Serverless to Cloud Dedicated after you have completed your prototype and evaluation.
-However, currently this require that you write code to query and extract the data, convert it to line protocol format, and then write it back to Cloud Dedicated.
+_You can use live or production data for protoype in InfluxDB Cloud Serverless, and then migrate it to Cloud Dedicated after you complete your evaluation.
+However, currently this requires that you write code to query and extract the data, convert it to line protocol format, and then write it to InfluxDB Cloud Dedicated._